Cord blood testing

 Cord blood refers to a sample of blood collected from the umbilical cord when a baby is born.
 The umbilical cord is the cord connecting the baby to the mother's womb.

-This article focuses on cord blood testing done to evaluate a newborn's health.
+Cord blood testing can be done to evaluate a newborn's health.

 How the Test is Performed

-Immediately after the birth of your baby, the umbilical cord is clamped and cut.
-If cord blood is to be drawn, another clamp is placed 8 to 10 inches away from the first, then the isolated section is cut and a blood sample is collected into a specimen tube.
+Right after the birth of your baby, the umbilical cord is clamped and cut.
+If cord blood is to be drawn, another clamp is placed 8 to 10 inches (20 to 25 centimeters) away from the first.
+The section between the clamps is cut and a blood sample is collected into a specimen tube.

 How to Prepare for the Test